What the hell is a ‘Moss Piglet’? Why would it inherit Mother Earth? What has its inheritance got to do with the price of a loaf of bread?

-Many folk make the claim that they are 'animistic', especially (but not limited to) those who follow Pagan paths - they believe in animism, that is until challenged by the concept that there are way too many human beings on the planet.
-We, (the human beings) are turning the planet into something that will no longer continue to support us as a life-form and we need to lose a few million of us.
+Many folk make the claim that they are ‘animistic’, especially (but not limited to) those who follow Pagan paths.
+They believe in animism.
+That is until challenged by the concept that there are way too many human beings on the planet.
+We, (the human beings) are turning the planet into something that will no longer continue to support us as a life-form.
+We could do with reducing our numbers by a few million.
 This then becomes a totally different matter.

 Moss Piglets push the envelope of Animism